-Equipment Availability

-Assistive Listening All classrooms at Open Book.
+Equipment Availability Assistive Listening All classrooms at Open Book.
 Clock All classrooms at Open Book.
 Dry-Erase Board All classrooms at Open Book.

-Flip Chart & Available upon request for Open Book classrooms and off-site classroom does not have an installed display, the Loft may be able to provide a laptop projector.
+Flip Chart & Markers Available upon request for Open Book classrooms and off-site classes.
+LCD Displays Available in all five classrooms at Open Book.
+If your assigned classroom does not have an installed display, the Loft may be able to provide a laptop projector.
 If you plan on using a Macbook or mobile device with these technologies, please bring your own dongle as necessary.
 Please test compatibility prior to your class meeting.
+Outlets A limited number are in each Open Book classroom.
+Please encourage students to fully charge their laptops before class.
+Wireless Connection All Open Book classrooms are WiFi-equipped.
+Connect to the Open Book network by entering the password: openbook.